Terms & Conditions

 Subject to the right of the consumers to return goods for refund under the Consumer Rights Act (Distance Selling) Regulations 2015, Continental does not sell products on a trial basis.
 We strongly recommend that our customers check suitability and specification of products before placing orders.

-In the event of Continental agreeing to accept the return for credit of unwanted products at its discretion (unless under the Consumer Protection (Distance Selling) Regulations 2000), these must be returned with Continental's written agreement within 14 days of date of delivery.
+In the event of Continental agreeing to accept the return for credit of unwanted products at its discretion (unless under the Consumer Contract Regulations 2014), these must be returned with Continental's written agreement within 14 days of date of delivery.
 The goods must be unopened and in perfect resalable condition.
-Goods returned in these circumstances will be subject to a restocking fee of 15% of the sales value of the goods, of £20.00, whichever is the greater.
+Goods returned in these circumstances may be subject to a restocking fee.
+Examples of restocking fees can be seen below:

 On receipt of the returned product, Continental will test it to verify the fault.
 If, following this procedure the product is found to be in good working order, we will return the product back to you.